 Selective Program Instructions

 This program introduces students to paralegal practice and procedures.
 Students develop paralegal skills and knowledge that enables them to assist lawyers in conducting research and in preparing legal documents.
 The certificate program focuses on legal courses, and is appropriate for someone who has already earned an associate or bachelor degree and is interested in furthering or changing careers.
-The Paralegal program is currently taking applications for the Fall 2018 term.

 Prerequisite for Admission